0chain/0chain/code/go/0chain.net/smartcontract/minersc/READEME.md

     ```
     Wait the pool becomes ACTIVE.
 Turn off the 5th miner.
 Wait View Change
     again.
 The pool should be unlocked and all tokens returned to user.

+# Client specific API

+Use `./zwallet mn-user-info` to get all stake pools of current user.